DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 12: Size of US wildfire vs month (1992 - 2015)

 The data plotted in Fig. 2.
 9 - 2.
-11 is for all the states.
-It would be insightful to investigate the fire size during time in each state.
+12 is for all the states.
+It would be insightful to investigate the fire size per month per state.

 Data reference: Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4